concinim/wh-acd/annotator_concept_value.md

 #### Dependencies

-The concept_value annotator detects values from unstructured clinical text and associates them with previously detected concepts from the concept_detection annotator.
-Thus concept_detection must run prior to concept_value within an annotator flow to function properly.
+Concept Detection must run prior to Concept Value in your ACD flow to function properly.

 #### Annotation Types